Bolsonaro says Michelle was vaccinated in the US; politicians and infectious diseases see 'absurd' and 'contempt' for the SUS | Policy

 O vice president of the CPI, senator Randolfe Rodrigues, stated that Michelle’s attitude is “regrettable” and devalues the work of the National Health Surveillance Agency (Anvisa), the National Immunization Program (PNI), linked to the Ministry of Health, and the country’s scientists.

 “This scene of the first lady getting vaccinated in the United States is regrettable.
 Brazil doesn’t deserve it.
-It devalues the National Health Surveillance Agency, devalues a country’s achievement in the last 30 years, which is the National Immunization Program, devalues the effort of thousands of scientists, of thousands of health professionals across the country.
+It devalues the National Health Surveillance Agency, devalues a country’s achievement in the last 30 years, which is the National Immunization Program, devalues the effort thousands of scientists, thousands of health professionals throughout the country.
 Regrettable and sad.
-Another sad page of national history,” declared Randolfe.
+Another sad page in national history,” declared Randolfe Rodrigues.

 O epidemiologist Pedro Hallal, who coordinates Epicovid, an epidemiological study on coronaviruses in Brazil, said that the attitude of the first lady of preferring to be vaccinated abroad shows contempt for the SUS.